 We all long for success but we often have to struggle for it.
 And while we think we fear failure, or at least don’t want it around us — we all face it in one form or another every day.
 Everyone fails.
 But, failure is relative.
 Its measurement is subjective.
 Mostly it occurs in your mind.
 If you exchange “I failed” for “I learned what never to do again,” it’s a completely different mindset.
 The status of failure is up to you.

+Fear of failure is a common obstacle that many people face when trying to achieve their goals or pursue their dreams.
+It is a natural response to the unknown and the potential consequences of not succeeding.
+However, fear of failure can also hold us back and prevent us from taking risks and reaching our full potential.
 Failure actually only occurs when you decide to quit.
 You choose your results.
 Here are a few simple things you can do to avoid getting to the “quit” stage:

 - Change your mindset: Instead of viewing failure as a negative outcome, see it as an opportunity for growth and learning.
 Every failure is a chance to gain valuable experience and knowledge that can help you succeed in the future.

 - Focus on the present: Don’t get caught up in worrying about what might happen if you fail.
 Instead, focus on what you can do right now to achieve your goals.
 Break down your tasks into manageable steps and take them one at a time.